getaa-org/getaa/README.md

 # getaa.org
 ## Synopsis

-GetAA.org is a web application targeted at mobile devices that assist people in finding an Alcoholics Anonymous meeting in their area.
+GetAA.org is a web application targeted at mobile devices assisting people in finding todays Alcoholics Anonymous meetings in their area.

 ## Code Example